Phi Zeta Research Emphasis Day Call for Abstracts

 Conclusions: SR-BI is central regulator of the integrated pulmonary host defense response through multiple interacting mechanisms, including modulation of alveolar cytokine induction, PMN recruitment, and PMN function.

 Template abstract 1 - Translational/Clinical Science

 Pharmacokinetics and Pharmacodynamics of an Extended Release Buprenorphine Formulation in Dogs

-Xxxxx, Department of xxx, College of Veterinary Medicine, xxxxx University,
+Department of XXX, College of Veterinary Medicine, XXX University,

 Rationale: The options for effective and safe long-term post-operative analgesia in canine patients are very limited.
 The purpose of this study was to describe the pharmacokinetics and pharmacodynamics of an extended-release buprenorphine (ERB) formulation in healthy adult dogs.
 We hypothesized that plasma concentrations associated with therapeutic efficacy would be maintained for 72 hours after a single subcutaneous administration of ERB.